About Gold Darjeeling:

 Grown at an elevation of 1800 meters, Gold Darjeeling is from one of the highest-elevation tea gardens in the region.
 Higher elevation tea plants grow more slowly and generally have more complexity in their flavor.

-Tea making in Darjeeling has distinct seasons, with early plucking beginning in late March.
-After a brief period the second plucking ‘Second Flush’ generally occurs in late April.
-Teas are also made after the rains in summer and ‘Autumnal’ tea are gaining more popularity.
-The flavors vary with the season and dependent on the climate and processing technique.
+Tea-making in Darjeeling has distinct seasons, with early plucking beginning in late March.
+After a brief period, the second plucking — or ‘Second Flush’ — generally occurs in late April.
+Teas are also made after the rains in summer, and these autumnal tea are gaining more popularity.
+The flavors vary with the season and are dependent on the climate and processing technique.

-Flavor Profile: Smooth, buttery, honey texture.
-Full-bodied brew with pleasant rose, muscatel grape like aroma.
+Smooth, buttery, honey texture.
+Full-bodied brew with pleasant rose, muscatel grape-like aroma.